kirabou/parseMIMEemail.go/README.md

 # How to parse a MIME email in Golang

 ## Introduction
 I wanted to learn how to parse a MIME email using Go.
-As an exercice, I decided to write a simple tool that would read a MIME email from `stdio` and write all its MIME parts into separated files, based on the type of each part.
+As an exercice, I decided to write a simple tool that would read a MIME email from `stdin` and write all its MIME parts into separated files, based on the type of each part.
 Then I wanted to consolidate my learnings into this simple paper.

 ## Separating the header and the body of the message
 First thing first, the header and the body of the message have to be separated from the email.
 Golang provides the `net/mail` package and its `mail.ReadMessage()` function for this. `ReadMessage()` returns a `Message` structure which has the two fields we are looking for: a Header and a Body.